TheRedXD/Revolt/README.md

 # Revolt
-A Minecraft hack client for everyone.
+A Minecraft utility mod for everyone.